 Section 5.12 of the Local Government Act 1995 requires a committee appointed by a local government, to appoint a presiding member as the first item of business at its first meeting.
-Schedule 2.3 of the Act requires the Chief Executive Officer to preside, however, as the Chief Executive Officer is a member of the Committee, the Manager Council Support Services presided at the meeting until the Chairperson was elected.
-Nominations for the position of chairperson were to be given to the Manager Council Support Services in writing.
+Nominations for the position of chairperson are to be given to the Chief Executive Officer in writing prior to the commencement of the meeting, with the vote to be conducted by secret ballot.